sylhare/sylhare.github.io/_posts/2021-02-12-React-venture.md

 ---

 [React](https://reactjs.org/) is a well known javascript library for building user interfaces.
-React is part of the Facebook Open source, and has very good documentation to [learn](https://reactjs.org/docs/introducing-jsx.html) 📚!
+React is part of the Facebook Open source, and has a very good documentation to [learn](https://reactjs.org/docs/introducing-jsx.html) 📚!

 You can get started with your own React application using [Create React App](https://github.com/facebook/create-react-app).
 It is a boilerplate app creator, you can use it via: